GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 You can create different schedules for different labels.
 You can also use different pub/sub topics for different schedules or labels.

 # Prerequisists
-We suppose that you have a created a  [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) and that you have [billing enabled] (https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project).
+We suppose that you have a created a  [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) and that you have [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project).
 Moreover, we suppose that you have the followings APIs activated in your project:
 - Compute Engine API
 - App Engine API
 - Pub/Sub API